 Shares in Hyundai, with affiliate Kia Motors the world's fourth-largest automaker, jumped as much as 5.6 percent to match the record high they hit last December.

-Japanese auto shares were little moved, with the transport equipment dipping 0.2 percent.
+Japanese auto shares were little moved, with the transport equipment sub-index dipping 0.2 percent.

 NOTHING TO REJOICE IN JAPAN